noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug to help Mac Mouse Fix improve.
-title: "[Shortly describe the bug here]"
+title: "[Enter a brief and clear title that expresses the problem]"
 labels: bug
 assignees: ''